Workpay icon

 Why is It Called Payroll?
 The History of Payroll

 In 1799, business became more complex, and industrialization saw the introduction of income tax.
 This meant that employers needed a more comprehensive system to ensure accurate documentation.
-Additionally, more and more people were being employed, hence the need for reliable documentation.
-As more businesses increasingly demanded accurate documentation, payroll systems were developed.
+Additionally, more and more labour were being employed, hence the need for reliable documentation.
+As more businesses increasingly demanded accurate documentation, systems were developed.

-The term payroll comes from two words: "pay" and "roll."
+The term comes from two words: "pay" and "roll."
 Since businesses no longer use rollable parchments, the term has a new meaning.
 Pay means remunerating staff for work they've done, and roll implies the time to pay employees; it is often periodical.
 Most employers pay their staff once a month.

 Is Payroll a Human Resource or Accounting Function?